Factorial algebraic group actions and categorical quotients: Quotients in the category of varieties

 Every constructible subspace $X \subseteq X'$ of a quasiaffine variety has an open kernel, i.e., a unique maximal subset, which is open in the closure of $X$ in $X'$.
 This kernel does not depend on the embedding $X \subseteq X'$.
-Thus, given an arbitrary constructible space $X$, we can define the {\em set of varietic points} $X^{\rm var} \subseteq X$ as the union of the open kernels of its quasiaffine open subspaces.
+Thus, given an arbitrary constructible space $X$, we can define the {\em set of varietic points\/} $X^{\rm var} \subseteq X$ as the union of the open kernels of its quasiaffine open subspaces.
 Note that $X^{\rm var} \subseteq X$ is the unique maximal open subspace of $X$, which is a prevariety.
+Based on this observation, we obtain a statement on categorical quotients similar to Rosenlicht's theorem on existence of an open subset with a geometric quotient.

-\begin{corollary} Assumptions as in Theorem~\ref{thm:quotchar2}.
+\begin{corollary} Let $X$ be a normal variety with a factorial action of an affine algebraic group $G$.
 Then there is a unique maximal invariant open subset $U \subseteq X$ that admits a categorical quotient $\pi \colon U \to V$ in the category of varieties. \end{corollary}

 \begin{proof} Let $A \subseteq \Gamma(X, \mathcal{O})$ be a finitely generated normal separating subalgebra.
 Then, by Proposition~\ref{PP}, this is a separating subalgebra for any invariant open subset of $X$.
 Now, set $Y' := \Spec \, A$, let $\pi' \colon X \to Y'$ be the canonical morphism and set $Y := \pi'(X)$.
 Then Theorem~\ref{thm:quotchar2} tells us that $U := \pi'^{-1}(V)$ for $V := Y^{\rm var}$ has a categorical quotient in the category of varieties.
 If another $G$-invariant open set $W \subseteq X$ admits a categorical quotient in the category of varieties, then Theorem~\ref{thm:quotchar2} yields that $\pi'(W)$ is open in $Y'$ and hence $\pi'(W) \subseteq V$ holds.
 This implies $W \subseteq U$. \end{proof}